Territorial Army (India): Departmental units

-In 2018, the Composite Ecological Task Force (CETF), also called Ganga Task Force, was raised as part of the Namami Gange Programme of the National Mission for Clean Ganga (NMCG), which aimed to maintain the cleanliness of the Ganges river.
+In 2018, the Composite Ecological Task Force (CETF), also called the Ganga Task Force, was raised as part of the Namami Gange Programme of the National Mission for Clean Ganga (NMCG), which aimed to maintain the cleanliness of the Ganges river.
 The unit comprises ex-servicemen whom the Central Pollution Control Board trains to test the river water.
-They also carry out afforestation activities on the rover's banks.
+They also carry out afforestation activities on the river's banks.
 The CETF was raised after a proposal by the Department of Ex-servicemen Welfare.

 On 3 June 2022, after reviewing a report by a constituted committee and with the agreement of the Ministry of Defence and Directorate General of Territorial Army (DGTA), the Ministry of Railways disbanded five out of the six Railway Engineers Regiments (TA) that were based at Jhansi, Kota, Adra, Chandigarh, and Secunderabad, keeping only the Jamalpur regiment for operational duties along the critical, 361 km New Jalpaiguri-Siliguri-Newmal-Alipurduar-Rangiya rail link through the Siliguri Corridor and to Rangiya as proposed by the Ministry of Defence.
 The disbandment process was to be completed by the DGTA within nine months.

 Several hospitals are affiliated with the Territorial Army, such as General Hospital (TA) at Kolkata, Allahabad, Jaipur, Patiala, Guwāhāti, Ahmadabad, and Rohtak.
 These units are activated to treat army personnel during wartime.
-In 2009, the TA activated M & J Institute of Ophthalmology, Ahmedabad, after 30 years to perform a mock drill.
+In 2009, the TA activated the M & J Institute of Ophthalmology, Ahmedabad, after 30 years, to perform a mock drill.